 - Add rich compost until the bulbs appear.

-- The bulb should remain at least an inch under the soil, and if exposed, cover them up.
+- The bulb should remain at least an inch under the soil, and if exposed, cover it up.

 - Additionally, cut back the leaves to help the plant focus more fully on the development of the bulbs.